-- serve as a common input basis for the meeting of the MICROBOL Working Group on qualification framework and ECTS on 19/05/2021 - provide a comprehensive overview of the main points and challenges emerged in the Working Group meeting held in January 2021; - provide input on possible solutions and recommendations to overcome these challenges, highlighting the way forward for micro-credentials in general.

-2. Obstacles and challenges in applying Bologna tools to micro-credentials: outcomes of the Working Groups meeting held in January 2021
+- provide a comprehensive overview of the main points and challenges emerged in the Working Group meetings held in January and May 2021; - provide input on possible solutions and recommendations to overcome these challenges, highlighting the way forward for micro-credentials in general. - 2.
+Observations and challenges in applying Bologna tools to micro-credentials: outcomes of the Working Group meeting held in January 2021

-The main challenges for the qualification framework and ECTS highlighted in the WG meeting in January are the following:
+The main challenges for the qualifications frameworks and ECTS highlighted in the WG meeting in January are the following:

 2.1.
-Qualification Framework
+Qualifications Frameworks

-- A micro-credential (MC) can be described as being within a level (1st, 2nd, 3rd cycle QF EHEA) the same way as would any single course unit/ module or individual learning component in a full degree programme. - If micro- credentials are part of a degree programme provided by a higher education institution, this would be very easy. - However, micro- credentials are understood also in a wider context and not only as part of a degree programme provided by a higher education institution. - The way this complexity of learning fits into the idea of level may depend on how the learner develops his/her personal learning path. - In other words, the accumulation of knowledge, skills and competences may take place vertically or horizontally within the qualification framework, and in various directions.
+- A micro-credential (MC) can be described as being within a level (1st, 2nd, 3rd cycle QF EHEA) the same way as would any single course unit/ module or individual learning component in a full degree programme. - If micro- credentials are part of a degree programme provided by a higher education institution, this would be very easy. - However, micro- credentials are understood also in a wider context and not only as part of a degree programme provided by a higher education institution. - The way this complexity of learning fits into the idea of level may depend on how the learner develops his/her personal learning path. - In other words, the accumulation of knowledge, skills and competences may take place vertically or horizontally within the qualifications frameworks, and in various directions.

-- The Dublin Descriptors provide a way to describe the MCs, but the co-existence of MCs and degrees at the same level may create confusion among learners in terms of progress between the levels. - Therefore, the distinction between full degrees and stackable micro-credentials is important and should be clearly communicated. - MCs should not automatically be 'stacked' into a full degree just on the basis of the numerical sum of the credits they carry as a full degree would normally also require certain research and/or practical activities leading to a final thesis or dissertation, and also would normally include include only a certain possible selection of course components. - The way MCs are conceptualised varies - o as part of degree or as stand-alone courses - o as subject-specific knowledge, skills or competences, sets of transversal skills or small programmes - o as 1 MC = 1 topic or 1 MC covering many topics to achieve certain knowledge, skills or competences - o in addition, the field of study may also matter. - Regulating the size of MC is not crucial, but: - o the bigger the MC, the easier it becomes to define the learning outcomes and the level. - o if the MC is too big, it could be confused with a programme. - The indication of level may be useful, to create transparency and stackability whenever possible, but the description of learning outcomes might also be sufficient. - MCs may provide knowledge, skills and competences that are applicable to various fields of study and are included as part of various degree programmes. - MCs can be part of a programme, but also lead to individual, stand-alone credentialsskill. - Currently, MCs do not necessarily indicate the QF level which might create problems with their recognition, especially in countries other than that of the provider. - Opening up NQFs to MCs may lead also to the other education provision that could be at the QF level 6, 7, or 8 with different quality assurance practices
+- The Dublin Descriptors provide a way to describe the MCs, but the co-existence of MCs and degrees at the same level may create confusion among learners in terms of progress between the levels. - Therefore, the distinction between full degrees and stackable micro-credentials is important and should be clearly communicated. - MCs should not automatically be 'stacked' into a full degree just on the basis of the numerical sum of the credits they carry as a full degree would normally also require certain research and/or practical activities leading to a final thesis or dissertation, and also would normally include include only a certain possible selection of course components. - The way MCs are conceptualised varies - o as part of degree or as stand-alone courses - o as subject-specific knowledge, skills or competences, sets of transversal skills or small programmes - as 1 MC = 1 topic or 1 MC covering many topics to achieve certain knowledge, skills or competences - o in addition, the field of study may also matter. - Regulating the size of MC is not crucial, but: - o the bigger the MC, the easier it becomes to define the learning outcomes and the level. - o if the MC is too big, it could be confused with a programme. - The indication of level may be useful, to create transparency and stackability whenever possible, but the description of learning outcomes might also be sufficient. - MCs may provide knowledge, skills and competences that are applicable to various fields of study and are included as part of various degree programmes. - MCs can be part of a programme, but also lead to individual, stand-alone credentials. - Currently, MCs do not necessarily indicate the QF level which might create problems with their recognition, especially in countries other than that of the provider. - Opening up NQFs to MCs may lead also to the other education provision that could be at the QF level 6, 7, or 8 with different quality assurance practices.